 AirBeamTV App To Cast Twitch To Smart TV

-The AirBeamTV app is a Screen Mirroring app, easy to download on Mac, iPad and iPhone.
+The AirBeamTV app is a Screen Mirroring app, easy to download on Android, Mac, iPad and iPhone.
 By simply mirroring your screen wirelessly through a reliable app, you don’t have to add an extra HDMI or VGA cord to watch your favorite Twitch streams on your home movie system.

 Download AirBeamTV App